nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 =====================================================================
 This project has primarily been created as a Java training project.

-The aim is to accurately simulate the economy, and industry in the real time grand strategy game Hearts of Iron 4, in particular, the aim is to simulate a game as Poland, from the games start on the 1st of January 1936, and be ready to fight a defensive war with Nazi Germany on the 14th of September 1938: A year earlier than historically.
+The aim is to accurately simulate the economy, and industry in the real-time grand strategy game Hearts of Iron 4, in particular, the aim is to simulate a game as Poland, from the games starting on the 1st of January 1936, and be ready to fight a defensive war with Nazi Germany on the 14th of September 1938: A year earlier than historically.

 This learning project involves the following points:

 * A large Java project in IntelliJ with several packages, classes, records, enums, and with error-handling.
+* Working with dates and times in Java using the Calendar utility
+* Working with Jframes and windows
-* Extensive loading of data from Json files using the Jackson library.
+* Extensive loading of data from JSON files using the Jackson library.
 * The organization, generation and display of data in the terminal, and in graphs using the jfree.chart package.